A carbon dioxide blood test measures the amount of carbon dioxide (CO2) in the blood serum.

 Low bicarbonate (HCO3)

-If there are lower levels of bicarbonate than expected, then this may indicate that some specific problems may be present and need to be addressed.
+If there are lower bicarbonate levels than expected, this may indicate that some specific problems may be present and need to be addressed.

-A low pH and low bicarbonate test result (less than 7.35) is a condition called metabolic acidosis.
+A low pH and low bicarbonate test result (less than 7.35) is called metabolic acidosis.
 Common causes are:

 - Renal failure .